mjs375/Portfolio/Tutorials/Tweepy.md

   - **```OAth```**: commonly-used open authorization protocol, used to authenticate each request.
 - Different kinds fo automations: *bots, analytics, tools...*
   - Restrictions: *rate limits, spamming, misleading users, &c.*
-    - Rate Limits: *if you exceed rate limits, you'll be locked out for 5-15 minutes.*
+    - Rate Limits: *if you exceed rate limits, you'll be locked out for 5-15 minutes... careful!*

  ### Installing Tweepy
  - **Tweepy**: an open-source Python package that gives an easy way to access Twitter API.